What’s on this page?

 - Plasters (again, can be bought everywhere)

-- Blister plasters (it happens, you don’t want to get stuck because of that and not sold everywhere)
+- Blister plasters (it happens, you don’t want to get stuck because of that and good ones are not sold everywhere)

 - Antiseptic/antibiotic cream (cf above about wounds getting infected)